LVivona/pmargp/README.md

     make all
     ```

-   This will create the binaries in the `bin/` directory:
+   This command compiles the following binaries in the `bin/` directory:
-   - `example_program`: Example usage of the argument parser.
+   - `example_program`: Demonstrates how to use the argument parser.
-   - `pmargp.o` object file of pmargp
+   - `pmargp.o`: The compiled object file of the `pmargp` library.

 3. Clean the build artifacts: